Q&A on the malaria vaccine implementation programme (MVIP)

 19. Why is the MVIP being rolled out only in Africa, and not in other regions?

 The WHO African region bears the greatest burden of malaria worldwide.
 Most malaria illness and deaths in this region are caused by the parasite targeted by the RTS,S vaccine (P. falciparum).
 In recent years, malaria death rates in the region have dropped significantly following a major scale-up of LLINs, ACTs and other malaria control measures.
-However, the disease continues to take a heavy toll: in 2016, there were an estimated 407 000 malaria deaths in the region, mainly among young children.
-5 The RTS,S malaria vaccine was developed for use in Africa and for African children.
+However, the disease continues to take a heavy toll: in 2017, the region was home to 93% of all malaria deaths globally (or an estimated 403 000 deaths), mainly among young children.5 The RTS,S malaria vaccine was developed for use in Africa and for African children.
 Additional studies will be needed before the vaccine can be recommended for use outside Africa.

 20. What other interventions exist for malaria control?